-One of the sweetest aspects of German vehicles is that most models utilize a Fuel Stratified Injection (FSI) engine.
-As implied in its name, fuel is injected directly into the combustion chamber where it combines with the air entering via intake manifold.
-The resulting mixture is compressed and causes a spark that boosts horsepower.
-Unfortunately, carbon buildup in an FSI engine is commonplace.
-Too much carbon causes reduced airflow and loss of power.
+An awesome aspect of German automobiles is that most models utilize a Fuel Stratified Injection (FSI) engine.
+As suggested in its name, fuel is injected directly into the combustion chamber where it combines with the air entering from the intake manifold.
+The mixture is compressed and causes a spark that amplifies horsepower.
+Unfortunately, FSI engine carbon buildup is commonplace.
+Excess carbon causes restricted airflow and loss of power.

-If you notice signs of carbon buildup, then take your vehicle to an Audi & VW repair center.
-Common symptoms include:
+If you notice signs of carbon buildup, then bring your vehicle to an Audi & VW repair center.
+Typical symptoms include:

 - Lack of engine response

 - Lack of response when hitting the gas pedal

 - Misfiring, which becomes noticeable when the engine revving noise sounds erratic